department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility.md

 #### By mail

-Apply by mail using an Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007). <br> [Download VA Form 40-10007 (PDF)](https://www.va.gov/vaforms/va/pdf/VA40-10007.pdf)
+Fill out an Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007). <br> [Download VA Form 40-10007 (PDF)](https://www.va.gov/vaforms/va/pdf/VA40-10007.pdf)

+The person applying for a pre-need determination must sign the form.
+If that person is under 18 years old, mentally incompetent, or physically unable to sign the form, a spouse, parent, or court-appointed representative may sign the form.

+**If you're signing the form on behalf of someone else, you'll need to:**
+- Select box 33B on the form and provide your name, address, phone number, and email address in blocks 34 through 37
+- Provide supporting documents that show why the person applying can't sign
+- Provide supporting documents that show your relationship to the person applying

-**Print the form, fill it out, and send it (with copies of your supporting documents) to:**
+**Send your completed application (with copies of your supporting documents) to:**

 <p class="va-address-block">
 	    National Cemetery Scheduling Office<br>